User Guide

 pending / passed / failed / accepted / rejected | View interviews with the status given |

-The interviews displayed can be sorted by their date using the parameter s/SORT_ARGUMENT
+The interviews displayed can be sorted by their date using the parameter s/SORT_ARGUMENT.

 Examples:

-list -i f/status a/accepted s/asc
+list -i s/dsclist -i f/date a/2022-05-04list -i f/status a/accepted s/asc

 Listing Positions : list -p [f/FILTER_TYPE a/FILTER_ARGUMENT] [s/SORT_ARGUMENT]